anthonycastaneda/Moonrise/about.markdown

 ---
 layout: page
-title: About the Theme
+title: About the Moon
 tags: [about, Jekyll, theme, moon]
-date: 2024-02-11
+date: 2024-07-16
 comments: false
 ---

-<center><a href="http://TolgaTatli.github.io/Moonrise"><b>Moon</b></a> is a minimal, one column jekyll theme.</center>
+<center><a href="https://science.nasa.gov/moon/"><b>Moon</b></a> is a minimal, monochromatic satellite.</center>

 ## Features

--   Minimal, you can focus on your content
+-   Minimal, you can focus on your oxygen situation
--   Responsive
+-   Responsive (not really, it is rock)
--   Disqus integration
+-   Disqus integration (unused)
 -   Syntax highlighting
 -   Optional post image
 -   Social icons
 -   Page for sharing projects
 -   Optional background image
 -   Simple navigation menu
--   MathJax support
+-   MathJax support (impressive for a rock in space)

 ## Preview